Ding Richang: Jiangxi and Ji'an magistrate

 As magistrate Ding controlled corruption in Jiangxi through strict supervision of his subordinates.
 His swift policies were praised by the Jiangxi Wan-an gazetteer, and it is said that he reduced the number of backlogged cases from over a hundred to only a few within a month.
 He also began reconstruction of the academy and city temple, which had been destroyed by Taiping rebels.
 After his departure the people of Wan-an are said to have petitioned for his return.

 Departing his Jiangxi magistracy in 1859 for a foreign affairs appointment in Guandong, Ding was soon made acting magistrate of Ji'an with the goal of recapturing the county seat.
-He succeeded but lost it to the retreating Taiping rebels in 1861 (though he and his superiors recovered it), losing his rank and office.
+He succeeded, but lost it to retreating Taiping rebels in 1861, losing his rank and office, though he and his superiors recovered Ji'an.
 However, Ding's expertise in foreign affairs bought him favour, and he would go on to supervise firearms manufacturing in Guangdong.
 His services in both instances would see his rank restored to him in 1862.
-Considering him essential the governor-general was twice successful in petitioning the court to prevent his leaving for summons to perform the same in Jiangxi.
+Considering him essential, the governor-general was twice successful in petitioning the court to prevent his leaving for summons to perform the same in Jiangxi.